-The Bank has during the year approved the Remuneration Policy which is based on the following principles:
+The Bank's Remuneration Policy is based on the following principles:

-- Clarity and transparency for all stakeholders; - Adherence to the Bank's long-term objectives with reference to the relevant level of risk involved in attaining these goals; - Maintaining a reasonable proportion between the fixed and variable part of remuneration package; - The review of the annual staff remuneration considers the Bank's results, performance, as well as local market trends in the financial sector and individual performance in view of the risk level involved in the long term; - Market data is considered and target remuneration brackets per job position are set in view to level of expertise, years in the position, attraction of talent and high performers.
+- Clarity and transparency for all stakeholders: - Adherence to the Bank's long-term objectives with reference to the relevant level of risk involved in attaining these goals; - Maintaining a reasonable proportion between the fixed and variable part of remuneration package; - The review of the annual staff remuneration considers the Bank's results, performance, as well as local market trends in the financial sector and individual performance in view of the risk level involved in the long term; - Market data is considered and target remuneration brackets per job position are set in view to level of expertise, years in the position, attraction of talent and high performers.

-The remuneration paid during the year to the executive directors, whose actions have a material impact on the risk profile of the Bank are EUR92,051.
-Directors' fees paid to non-executive directors during the year were EUR22,802.
+The remuneration paid during the year to the executive directors, whose actions have a material impact on the risk profile of the Bank are EUR46,296.
+Directors' fees paid to non-executive directors during the year were EUR32,000.